SiegeEngineers/aoe2map/README.md

 The website will display preview images.
 Clicking on a preview image on the map detail page will open the full size image in a new tab.

+Existing maps will use their existing images of 600x311 px as both main and preview images.

 ### 18.10.3